Air Compressors For Mobile Tire Technicians In 2024

 Diesel driven air compressors are another popular option for tire technicians in North America.
 These air compressors make sense for technicians who operate diesel vehicles.
 Once again, rotary screw diesel air compressors tend to offer the most power for their size, making them the optimal choice.

 When choosing diesel air compressors for tire work, it’s best to select an air compressor that’s small and lightweight but still powerful.
-The best diesel rotary screw air compressors for mobile work can put out 60 CFM of air while still weighing in under 425 pounds.
+The best diesel rotary screw air compressors for mobile work produces 60 CFM of air and weighs only 415 pounds.

 More sophisticated diesel air compressor installations can also plumb right into the truck’s fuel supply, allowing technicians to simply fuel up their vehicle and get to work.